Why Skin to Skin Immediately After Birth is a Must

-- Strengthens mother’s instincts with reading baby’s cues
+Strengthens a mother’s instincts with reading a baby’s cues

-- Allergies and illnesses can be prevented in early hours by the bacteria found on mother’s skin.
-That bacteria is passed to baby and protects him.
+Allergies and illnesses can be prevented in early hours after birth by the bacteria found on the mother’s skin (that bacteria is passed to the baby and protects him)